gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 ## Getting Started

 I have good news and bad news.
 To make things easier, I used a theme that was almost entirely green and made all changes in red.
 This gave a nice contrast and lets the changes really stand out.
 However, it may make your eyes bleed.
 If you aren't sure where to find your Theme xml files, you can find a link to your theme folder in the theme dropdown.
 You can make changes to your theme and reload it to see the changes.
 If you do not have a color picker handy, you can just use the built in color picker in ISESteroids.

+The default color picker has a nice feature that lets you steal colors from other applications or windows.
+You can move the color picker window over an application with colors you want.
+When you have the color picker focused you can move your mouse pointer over a color you want to steal and press <kbd>ctrl</kbd>.
+This will steal the color under the cursor and insert into the color picker.
+This is an easy way to get colors from other applications.

 ## Console Settings